ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/windowsshortcuts.md

 - Windows 7 and newer (afaik)
 - Opens the app in that position on the taskbar

+### Windows + .

+- Windows 8 or newer (afaik)
+- In 8.x, the purpose is unknown, however it does show a border around your screen when pressing
+- In 10 or newer (from a certain feature update), it opens the emoji menu

 ## Non Windows key shortcuts